Vallarpadam

-Vallarpadam is one among the group of islands, that form part of Kochi, in the state of Kerala, India.
-It is situated in the Vembanad Lake, locally known as The Kochi Lake and has a population of over 10,000.
+Vallarpadam is one among the group of islands that form part of Kochi, in the state of Kerala, India.
+It is situated in Vembanad Lake, locally known as Kochi Lake and has a population of over 10,000.
 Vallarpadam is one of the two islands, the other being Willingdon Island, around which the Port of Kochi is situated.
 The International Container Transshipment Terminal of the port is situated entirely in Vallarpadam island.
-Vypin island lies on its west side and Mulavukad island lies to its east.
+Vypin island lies to its west and Mulavukad island to its east.

 Road transport

 Vallarpadam is connected by the Goshree bridges with the city center and Vypin island.
 Private Buses, state government owned buses and auto rickshaws ply between the island and Kochi city.

 The NH 47 C, which is a four lane one, connects Vallarpadam to the National Highway 47 at Kalamassery jn which is about 17.2 km away.
 Vallarpadam is easily accessible from both NH 17 and NH 47.